gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 They did, or the forest did on their behalf.
 With a sound like a dozen blankets being shaken out, the motley flock flew away.
 One of the soldiers swore a startled oath.
-Noxy took a deep breath and sprinted around the goof pen to the base of the wall.
+Noxy took a deep breath and sprinted around the camels' pen to the base of the wall.
 She had never felt more exposed in her life, not even when Grappa Gas had taken her up as high as the peak behind Stale and the whole valley had been spread out below her.

 Her heart sank when she reached the tunnel mouth.
 The heavy wooden grill that